iv-stpn/json-to-sql-parser/README.md

 # JSON to SQL Parser

-A TypeScript library that converts JSON-based query specifications into safe, parameterized SQL queries.
+A TypeScript library that converts JSON-based query specifications into safe SQL queries.
 This parser provides a declarative way to build complex SQL queries with strong type safety, field validation, and built-in protection against SQL injection.

 ## Features